 - Use crop rotation techniques.
 Avoid growing cabbages in the same place within a three-year period.

-- Pest control is very important for proper head formation.
-Use organic pest control strategies discussed here to protect your plants from pest attacks.
+- Pest control is crucial for proper head formation.
+Use the organic pest control strategies discussed here to protect your plants from pest attacks.

 - Pay attention to the recommended spacing on the seed packet.
 You never want overcrowded cabbages with tiny or no heads.